-My husband loves this because it connects our banks, credit cards, and tells us exactly how much we’ve spent so far on gas and groceries.
-It tells you how much in the green or the red you are based on your paycheck, so we always knew how much we would be able to save if we could keep groceries to
+My husband loves this because it connects our banks, credit cards, and tells us exactly how much we’ve spent so far on categories like gas and groceries.

 This is so easy to use and free.
 Just save and scan receipts from the grocery store.
 You get anywhere from 0.25 cents to $5 per item back that they offer, and there are lots of items that don’t need to be brand specific.
 (Although brand specific items often pay way more).